ezgigm/Project_2/README.md

 When working with predictive Linear Regression Models you must first choose how you will measure the accuracy of your work.
 For this instance we chose to use the R-squared.

-This **R-squared** score is used in statistics as a measurment of how close you can get your data to fit on a regression line.
+This **R-squared** score is used in statistics as a measurement of how close you can get your data to fit on a regression line.
 In other words, the closer you can get your data to fit on that line the better your model is doing at predicting the sale price of a home.
 The highest score you can get is a 1, in percentages that is 100% of accuracy.
 We chose this scoring metric because we knew that several models would be tested and the R-squared score would be compatible with those test models.
 The next step was to run our first model, our **Baseline Model**.

 You can find more information on the R-squared score using the link below: